Young people grow into skilled musicians who listen and co-operate with each other with confidence and creativity.

 You may be entitled to full or partial remission on your music fees.
 Read our remissions policy to find out more.

-Instrument Hire from £30 (discount applicable if pupil has lessons with an Edsential tutor).
-Please contact firstname.lastname@example.org for more details.
+Instrument Hire from £31 per term (discount applicable if pupil has lessons with an Edsential tutor).
+Please contact firstname.lastname@example.org for more details or select instrument hire when you register for lessons on our portal.

 As your child progresses, there are also plenty of opportunities for students to play or sing together in groups, present thrilling performances and put music at the heart of local communities.